MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 1. In the **Where do you want to install Windows?** screen, if the device has existing partitions, we recommend deleting the partitions so you have a single block on unallocated space to start from, then select **Next** to start the installation.

 1. Your device restarts a couple of times during the operating system installation.
-Wait until the device enters OOBE (Out Of Box Experience) and is showing a screen that says **Let's start with region.**.
+Wait until the device enters OOBE (Out Of Box Experience) and is showing a screen that says **Let's start with region**.

 <!-- TODO: Screenshot of Let's start with region -->